mrtoaf/BOMoculars/README.md

-SBOMoculars 👀🔍
+BOMoculars 👀 🔍
 ==================

 Overview
 --------
-SBOMoculars is a simple, standalone web application designed to display Software Bill of Materials (SBOM) information in a user-friendly manner.
+BOMoculars is a simple, standalone web application designed to display Software Bill of Materials (SBOM) information in a user-friendly manner.
 It specifically supports CycloneDX SBOM JSON files and extracts key metadata and component details to display in a structured table format.
 It also is a basic [NTIA Minimum Elements](https://www.ntia.doc.gov/files/ntia/publications/sbom_minimum_elements_report.pdf) conformance checker, and can help ensure your SBOMs are complete.

 Features
 --------